amnh/PhyG/doc/tutorials/Installation.md

 cabal update

-install LLVM via your package manager (e.g. homebrew, apt)
+install LLVM via your package manager (e.g. homebrew, apt).
+The process for installation of LLVM varies from machine to machine.
+The user should consult their package manager for information.

 -- build phyg (after you have installed LLVM, or delete Use-LLVM from flags option)